dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

-To create an empty `String` value as the starting point for building a longer string, either assign an empty string literal to a variable or initialize a new `String` instance with initializer syntax:
+To create an empty `String` value as the starting point for building a longer string, either assign an empty string literal to a variable or initialize a new `String` instance with initializer syntax.

 ```swift
 var emptyString = ""               // empty string literal